yohanOC/get_utility/README.md

 1. need expectr script install in server
 2. this script will be collect utility only, you can modify depend your requirement
+3. some of the config I using juniper, brocade, and huawei node. you can modify as your node